telebash/wav2lip/README.md

 slightly modified to run as a Silly Tavern extension by https://github.com/Mozer

-Full info about extension is here: https://github.com/Mozer/wav2lip_extension
+Full info about this ST extension is here: https://github.com/Mozer/wav2lip_extension

+## original readme

 Are you looking to integrate this into a product?
 We have a turn-key hosted API with new and improved lip-syncing models here: https://synclabs.so/